-- 1. The working directory that is defined at the job level in the flow definition. - 2.
-The working directory that is defined at the flow level in flow definition. - 3.
-The working directory that is passed in with the JS_FLOW_WORKING_DIR variable when the flow is triggered. - 4.
-The working directory that is defined with the JS_DEFAULT_FLOW_WORKING_DIR parameter in the js.conf file.
+- 1. The working directory defined at the job level in the flow definition. - 2.
+The working directory defined at the flow level in flow definition. - 3.
+The working directory passed in with JS\FLOW\WORKING\DIR when the flow is triggered.